lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Implicit inputs:

-  ML-DSA    The underlying ML-DSA algorithm and
+  FirstAlg  The first algorithm and parameter set, for example,
-            parameter set, for example, could be "ML-DSA-65".
+            could be "ML-DSA-65".

-  Trad      The underlying traditional algorithm and
+  SecondAlg The second algorithm and parameter set, for example
-            parameter set, for example "RSASSA-PSS with id-sha256" or "Ed25519".
+            "RSASSA-PSS with id-sha256" or "Ed25519".

   Prefix    The prefix String which is the byte encoding of the String
             "CompositeAlgorithmSignatures2025" which in hex is